-In the U.S., the average land-based rig count increased approximately 53% from 2021 to 2022 as drilling activity accelerated due to the recovery from the disruptions caused by the COVID-19 pandemic.
-However, in 2023, U.S. land drilling activity decreased as natural gas prices declined significantly and efficiencies gains in drilling and completing wells allowed operators to complete their 2023 drilling programs ahead of schedule.
-This resulted in the U.S. land-based rig count decreasing approximately 21% at the end of 2023 from the end of 2022, as discussed above.
+In the U.S., the land-based average rig count decreased approximately 5% from 2022 to 2023 primarily due to a significant decline in natural gas prices.
+Additionally, efficiencies gains in drilling and completing wells allowed operators to complete their drilling programs ahead of their original schedule.
+Average natural gas prices continued to decline by approximately 13% in 2024 compared to 2023, and as a result the U.S. land-based average rig count decreased by a similar level in 2024.
 Demand for product sales and associated services will typically change in tandem with the changes in the rig count and associated drilling and completion activity.

-Outside of the U.S., activities associated with the exploration for, and production of, oil also showed an increase in 2022 and 2023 as international markets recovered from the global pandemic as reflected by an increase of 16% and 10%, respectively, in the average number of active rigs outside the United States.
+Outside of the U.S., international average rig count showed an increase of approximately 6% in 2023 from 2022, however, subsequently remained flat in 2024.
 Long-term international and offshore projects which are commonly announced through Final Investment Decisions and subsequently initiated are not as susceptible or at-risk to delay or suspension due to short-term volatility in crude-oil commodity prices.
-The Company has maintained its annual capital expenditures between \$10.0 million and \$13.5 million during the years 2021, 2022 and 2023, which is significantly reduced from average annual capital expenditures in years prior to the pandemic.
+The Company has maintained its annual capital expenditures between \$10.0 million and \$13.0 million during the years 2022, 2023 and 2024, which is significantly reduced from average annual capital expenditures in years prior to the pandemic.